gamith-jayasingha/gamith-jayasingha/README.md

 - 🔭 I’m currently working on **University project**

-- 🌱 I’m currently learning **advanced algorithms, machine learning, and cloud computing.**

-- 👯 I’m looking to collaborate on **open-source projects, innovative software solutions, and research in IT.**

 - 📫 How to reach me **gamithgd@outlook.com**

 - ⚡ Fun fact **I love solving puzzles and exploring new tech gadgets in my free time!**